zeropoolnetwork/docs/docs/new-docs/02-overview.md

    `INPUT` number of notes belonging to it,

-2. creates a new account associated with $\sigma$ and `OUTPUT` number of notes which may belong to any (not necessarily same) accounts.
+2. creates a new account associated with $\sigma$ and `OUTPUT` number of notes which may belong to any (potentially different) accounts.

 The consumed account and notes are called “input”, while the produced ones are called “output” of the transaction.
 So the transaction always “overwrites” one